Is the future of apartment construction indoors?

 To understand why multifamily housing construction is so expensive, it helps to know how it’s usually built.
 The conductor of the whole process is the developer—the business person who puts the deals together, securing funds from a bank or investors (or government or charitable agencies, for subsidized housing), and hiring professionals to design and construct the building.
 Typically, the developer selects a general contractor and that contractor, in turn, hires subcontractors who then often hire sub-subcontractors, and so on.
 Eventually, the contractor at the bottom of this chain actually does the work.
 Every layer of subs takes on some of the huge risk of a giant construction project but also drives up costs.

 Meanwhile, construction labor is at a national premium in the United States, and even more so in Cascadia’s booming major cities.
 According to a recent analysis of affordable and market-rate multifamily construction costs in Portland, “a severe shortage of both skilled and unskilled labor in the PDX construction market” has led to cost escalation greater than the rest of the country.

 Modular housing minimizes the layers of contractors, putting most or all of the construction processes under the control of one company.

 This shortage boosts construction wages and the cost of housing.
-On top of that, many construction workers cannot afford to live in the expensive cities that most need more housing, creating a vicious circle of rising rents exacerbated by a lack of a local workforce to build homes, and so on.
+On top of that, many construction workers cannot afford to live in the expensive cities that need more housing the most, creating a vicious circle of rising rents exacerbated by a lack of a local workforce to build homes, and so on.